Vyral/scott-hoffman/_posts/2021-12-28-meet-sarah-balaban-a-new-agent-to-our-team.md

 {% include excerpt.html %}

 Today we wanted to introduce you to our new team member: Sarah Balaban\!
-We’re excited to have her on the team, and we wanted her to share a bit about herself.
+We’re excited to have her on the team, and we wanted to ask her a few questions.&nbsp;

 **Tell us a bit about yourself.**